dozy-programmer/Da-Bell/README.md

 # program should be waiting for button input, press button
 # the Raspberry Pi will take a photo and a 3 second video
 # then it will send the user a message + photo that someone is at the door
-# user can see the 3 second video taken on the app
+# user can see the photo and 3 second video taken on the app
 ```

 ##